-Greenboard drywall is the same as regular drywall except for two things: 1.) greenboard drywall has a water-resistent paper covering, and 2.) the paper covering for greenboard drywall is, as the name implies, green.
-The gypsum material sandwiched between two paper coverings is the same.
+It is the same as regular drywall except for two things:

+Materials and SizingThe gypsum material sandwiched between two paper coverings is the same.
 Also, whereas regular drywall comes in 1/4" and 1/2" sizes, greenboard drywall comes in 1/2" and 5/8" sizes.
-Greenboard drywall goes by various brand names, such as American Gypsum's Aquabloc.
+Greenboard goes by various brand names, such as American Gypsum's Aquabloc.

 For Damp, But Not Wet, ApplicationsThis is a common misunderstanding.
-While greenboard drywall's paper covering is water-resistent, it is not waterproof.
+While greenboard drywall's paper covering is water-resistant, it is not waterproof.
 Not only that, but the brittle gypsum core is not suitable for wet applications.
-A cement-based product like Wonderboard or Hardibacker is suitable for tile-covered wet applications like showers and tub surrounds.
+A cement-based backerboard like Wonderboard or Hardibacker is suitable for tile-covered wet applications like showers and tub surrounds.

-Greenboard drywall is used in bathrooms, basements, and other areas where the drywall may be subjected to damp conditions, humidity, and the occasional minor splashes of water.
+Instead, greenboard is used in bathrooms, basements, and other areas where the drywall may be subjected to damp conditions, humidity, and the occasional minor splashes of water.
 Using greenboard drywall in a wet location is a recipe for disaster.
 At the very least, severe mold growth will occur, if not outright failure of the product.